maths/moodle-qtype_stack/doc/en/Installation/index.md

 STACK is designed to be used on a Linux-based server.
 The Windows/MS option exists to help teachers author questions offline, and for demonstration and development.
 However, for demonstration, development and offline use we strongly recommend using VirtualBox instead of the Windows port.
 Note also that support for the optimized Maxima image is not available on Windows platforms, which is a substantial performance improvement.

+## 0. Set up PHP with mbstring

+STACK v4.3 and later require the `mbstring` library.
+While this is included in many distros, it is not yet included by default in all.

+On an existing Moodle site navigate to

+    /admin/environment.php

+to confirm before adding this plugin.

+On some linux distros, you simply need to

+    apt-get install php-mbstring

+and then re-start the webserver.

 ## 1. Set up Moodle.

 * Please ensure you have [installed Moodle](http://docs.moodle.org/en/Main_page).
 We intend to support STACK within the normal Moodle [release cycle](https://docs.moodle.org/dev/Releases).
 STACK 4.3 has been tested on Moodle 3.5, 3.6, 3.7 and 3.8.
 STACK is untested on versions before Moodle 3.4.
 We intend to support all future Moodle releases.
 If your version of Moodle is not listed here please contact the developers: we probably simply have not done the testing of future versions yet.
 For longer support of older versions of Moodle please contact us, otherwise will will drop them from out list.